 - Pay attention to latitude, time of day, and season.

-- A healthy diet rich in antioxidants such as beta-carotene increases your protection against sun damage.
+- Eat a healthy diet rich in antioxidants such as beta-carotene in order to increase your protection against sun damage.

-- Vitamin D supplements don’t provide the same spectrum of benefits that you get from sunlight.
+- Choose sunlight over vitamin D supplements.
+Vitamin D supplements don’t provide the same spectrum of benefits that you get from sunlight.

 - Cover up (e.g., clothes, hat) to avoid excessive exposure.